 I am privileged to know quite a few people who are conquering type 1 diabetes through the TYPEONEGRIT Facebook group where you will regularly see posts like this one.

 Rather than just talking about the theory I thought it would be useful to profile a handful of the people that have been an inspiration to us and have shown what it takes to not just survive but thrive with type 1 diabetes.

 What do each these people have in common that we can learn from?
 What do they do differently based on their situation?

 Dr Richard Bernstein

-Despite having type 1 diabetes himself since the age of twelve he is still going strong at eighty one years of age.
+Despite having type 1 diabetes himself since the age of twelve he is still going strong at eighty-three years of age.
 Bernstein’s is a fascinating story and an example of what can be achieved.

 Richard Bernstein started his working career as an engineer.
 His wife is a doctor so he was able to purchase one of the early blood glucose metres in 1969.
 In those days blood glucose metres were primarily used to determine if someone who landed in the hospital emergency department at night was unconscious because they were drunk or had high blood glucose levels.

 Bernstein, an avid self-experimenter, measured his blood sugars six times a day, and over time gained an understanding of how much a certain amount of carbohydrate raised his blood glucose levels, and conversely, how much a certain amount of insulin lowered them.

 At the time he was told it was a waste of time encouraging people with diabetes to measure their blood glucose levels because there was no value in people with diabetes achieving normal blood glucose levels.
 In spite of this, Bernstein’s early learnings are now the basis of thebasal/boluss insulin dosing calculations built into every insulin pump which is used today by the majority of type one diabetics.